 UT Southwestern Medical Center established the Neurocritical Care program in 2006 to provide multidisciplinary intensive care for critically ill neurological patients at both Zale Lipshy University Hospital and Parkland Memorial Hospital.

-Currently, we have six faculty members and two fellows, as well as a team of mid-level providers and research coordinators.
+Currently, we have seven full-time faculty members and three fellows, as well as a large team of mid-level providers and research coordinators.

-Residents rotate through the Neurocritical Care service for three months.
-This has not only exposed residents to the specialty but has also fostered an excellent relationship between neurosurgery service and the NCC team, which has produced long-lasting positive effects on patient care and education.
+Residents from neurology, neurosurgery and emergency medicine rotate through the Neurocritical Care service.
+This has not only exposed residents to the specialty but has also fostered an excellent relationship between Neurosurgery Service and the Neurocritical Care team and produced long-lasting positive effects on patient care and education.

-We offer a 20-bed Neurointensive Care Unit at Zale University Hospital.
-Our facilities include ORs and angio suites, with a respiratory therapy hub and a clinical laboratory within the unit.
-Diagnostic services, including CT scan and MRI, are on the ground level.
+We offer a 20-bed Neurointensive Care Unit at Zale Lipshy University Hospital.
+Our facilities include ORs and angiography suites with a respiratory therapy hub and a clinical laboratory services within the unit.
+Diagnostic services including CT scan and MRI are on the ground level.
 Continuous EEG monitoring is available for the evaluation and management of seizures.

 Other available technology includes intracranial pressure monitoring, arterial pressure monitoring, central venous pressure monitoring, continuous ETCO2 monitoring, noninvasive cardiac output monitoring, bronchoscopy, bedside critical care ultrasonography, transcranial doppler ultrasound, GlideScope® video laryngoscope, surface cooling and ICU telemedicine.